I make these Seasoned Potato Wedges weekly at home! They stay moist and fluffy on the inside without any FLIPPING required!

-I love BAKING my potato wedges in the oven instead of frying them which makes these an easy and healthy way to enjoy seasoned wedges at home!
-Serve as a side dish, appetizer or tasty snack!
+I love BAKING my potato wedges in the oven instead of frying them which makes them much easier and healthier.
+I use a simple but flavorful seasoning to add flavor.
+I suggest serving them as a side dish, appetizer or tasty snack!

 Plus, roasting your potato wedges make them much healthier than french fries.

-Like my potato salad, these wedges pair incredibly well with dinners as a side dish especially roasted chicken.
+Like my dairy free potato salad, these wedges pair incredibly well with dinners as a side dish especially roasted chicken.
 Plus, they are easy, quick and my kids LOVE them.

 Have you ever served wedges as an APPETIZER?
 Guests rave over them!
 Make sure to check out other potato appetizer ideas!